 Each candidate \(q_j\) is retained only if it passes all three filters, as defined in Eq.~\ref{eq:passcriterion}.
 We detail the implementation of each filter below.

 \textbf{Text-Based Filtering.} The first step applies two text-only filters without accessing figure \(F\):

 \begin{enumerate}[leftmargin=1.4em,itemsep=2pt] \item \textbf{Source-Consistency Check} \(V_{\text{src}}(Q_j, O_j, A^*_j, \mathcal{P})\): We prompt \(M_{\text{text}}\) to select an answer from \(O_j\) given context \(\mathcal{P}\) and question \(Q_j\).
-The filter returns \textbf{True} if the model uniquely identifies \(A^*_j\), and \textbf{False} otherwise (e.g., when it abstains, selects multiple options, or chooses a different answer; see Q2 dropped by source-consistency check in Fig.~\ref{fig:method}).
-This ensures the generated QA pair maintains consistency with the source context.
+The filter returns \textbf{True} if the model uniquely identifies \(A^*_j\), and \textbf{False} otherwise, i.e., when it fails to answer, selects multiple options, or chooses a different answer (see Q2 in Fig.~\ref{fig:method}).
+This helps ensure the generated QA pair maintains consistency with the source context.

-\item \textbf{Visual-Dependence Check} \(V_{\text{vis\_dep}}(Q_j, O_j, A^*_j, C)\): We prompt \(M_{\text{vision}}\) to select an answer from \(O_j\) given only caption \(C\) and question \(Q_j\) (without figure \(F\)).
+\item \textbf{Visual-Dependence Check} \(V_{\text{vis\_dep}}(Q_j, O_j, A^*_j, C)\): We prompt \(M_{\text{vision}}^{\text{verify}}\) to select an answer from \(O_j\) given only caption \(C\) and question \(Q_j\) (without figure \(F\)).
 The filter returns \textbf{True} if the model fails to identify \(A^*_j\), and \textbf{False} otherwise (see Q3 dropped by visual-dependence check in Fig.~\ref{fig:method}).
-This ensures that correctly answering this question requires visual information from the figure, thereby mitigating \emph{non-visual} questions (E3). \end{enumerate}
+This helps ensure that correctly answering this question requires visual information from the figure, thereby mitigating \emph{non-visual} questions (E3). \end{enumerate}